 Item Sign Meaning 9 Injury and/or machine defects caused by improper use!
 Maintenance should be performed by properly trained personnel only.
-Read and understand manual and all safety labels before switching the ma- chine on.
-Never remove or cover safety labels: $\wedge$ Machine starts automatically!
+Read and understand manual and all safety labels before switching the machine on.
+Never remove or cover safety labels: Machine starts automatically!
 Severe injury can result from rotating components, electrical voltage, and air pressure.
-Switch off and lock out the power supply disconnecting device and verify the absence of any voltage before opening any machine enclosures or guard. $\wedge$ Hot surface ( $\leq$ 464 °F) can cause serious burns! ➤ Let the machine cool down.
-Wear long-sleeved garments (not synthetics such as polyester) and protective gloves.
+Switch off and lock out the power supply disconnecting device and verify the absence of any voltage before opening any machine enclosures or guard.
+Hot surface (≤240 °C / 464 °F) can cause serious burns!
+Let the machine cool down.
+Work carefully Wear protective clothing and gloves.
 Loud machine noise!
-Serious ear damage can occur. ➤ Wear adequate ear protection.
+Serious ear damage can occur.
+Wear adequate ear protection.
 Never operate the unit without the enclosure.
 Serious injury or death can result from loosening or opening component under pressure!
 Depressurize all pressurized components and enclosures.
-Ensure that the machine remains depressurized.
+Ensure that that the machine remains depressurized.
 Check that machine is depressurized.
 11 Compressed air quality!
 Injury and/or contamination can result from breathing compressed air.
-Contamina tion of food can result from using untreated compressed air for food processing!
+Contamination of food can result from using untreated compressed air for food processing!
 Never breath untreated compressed air!
 Air from this compressor must meet OSHA 29CFR1910.134 and FDA 21CFR178.3570 standards, if used for breathing or food processing.
 Use proper compressed air treatment.
 Food grade coolant must be used for food processing.
 12 Flying debris!
 Severe injury, especially of the eyes, could result while the fan is rotating.
 Prevent all materials from falling into the fan guard.
 Never work over the running machine.
-Isolate completely from the power supply (all conductors) and ensure the sup ply cannot be switched on again (lock out).
-13 $\wedge$ Hot surface ( $\leq$ 464 °F) can cause serious burns!
+Isolate completely from the power supply (all conductors) and ensure the supply cannot be switched on again (lock out).
+13 Hot surface (≤240 °C / 464 °F) can cause serious burns!
 Let the machine cool down.
 Work carefully.
 Wear protective clothing and gloves.
-Danger of falling or damage to the machine!
-20 LIANDELOLIANDO OLIOADADE IO IDE MACHIDE!
-29 Do not sit or walk on the enclosure.